JoeFanning/Philosophical-AI/README.md

 Research has already been done in this area:<br>
 [An Intersectional Definition of Fairness](https://ui.adsabs.harvard.edu/abs/2018arXiv180708362F/abstract)

-One of Egalitarian-AI's functions would be to identify these compounded forms of discrimination.
+One of Egalitarian AI's functions would be to identify these compounded forms of discrimination and correct them.

 A theoretical real world example:
 Three ethically processed models: